isaacullah/isaacullah.github.io/_posts/2017-04-28-A-mobile-field-data-collection-workflow.md

-### But I have a really fancy iPhone, and I want to play too!!
+### But I have a really fancy iPhone and an iPad and a Macbook Air, and I want to play too!!

 Rest easy, my friend!
 You can join the party too, with your bespoke coffee thermos, lumberjack boots, and rolled up jean shorts.
 Actually, you have a little advantage with your iOS device: your bluetooth GPS will connect right away without any messing about in the settings.
 Bad Elf has a [cool little iOS app](https://bad-elf.com/pages/gps-app) to help you that with their GPS units.
 Give that whirl, and make sure it's all working, and then let's look at some iOS apps you can use to do much of the above.